Forecasting in Excel : A Step-by-Step Tutorial with exemples

 To progress in Supply Chain, mastering Excel is essential.
-Forecasting with Excel will allow you to automate and simplify your work.
+Then Forecasting with Excel will allow you to automate and simplify your work.

-Download the template
+Download the Excel template

 Forecasting in Excel: Visualizing a Trend